markcot/pands-problem-set/README.md

 I adapted the code on the page for the 'input()' function and the data type 'int' so that the program requested the user to enter an integar.

-I found that as I specified an integar type input if the user entered a string or float the program would automatically give an error so I decided that I didn't see the need to write a test loop if the number entered was not an integer.
+I found that as I specified an integar type input, if the user entered a string or float the program would automatically give an error so I decided that I didn't need to write a test loop if the number entered was not an integer.
-However I didn't want a negative or zero integar so I wrote loop to give an error message if a number less than 1 was enter and to keep requesting a positive integar.
+However I didn't want a negative or zero integar so I wrote a loop to give an error message if a number less than 1 was entered and to keep requesting a positive integar.

-I wanted to keep the variable number to a minimum so I did not want to use a counter variable as discussed in the GMIT Janu 2019 lecture notes.
+I wanted to keep the variables used to a minimum so I did not want to use a counter variable as discussed in the GMIT Janu 2019 lecture notes.
 Instead I decided that as I didn't need to output the value of the entered variable 'i' at the end of the program, I could just use a loop to count down from the value of 'i' to 0 and keep adding the value of 'i' to the total variable 'sum'.

-I added to extra print functions to the text to test what happened to variables when I made tweets to the code.
+I added extra print functions to the code, to test what happened to variables when I made tweets to the code.
 At the end I just added # before these print functions so they would not print in the final version of the code, but could be used later if the code needed to be ammended.